sohel97/MNIST-Handwritten-Digits-Recognition/README.md

 # Deep Learning with Google Colab

-GitHub repository for handwritten digits recognition with Google Colab and Pytorch.
+GitHub repository for handwritten digit recognition with Google Colab and Pytorch.

 I'm using [MNIST](http://yann.lecun.com/exdb/mnist/) dataset for training purpose.